Wool Work of Sail Assisted 4 Masted British Steamship

 the higher the value.
 Most woolies are about 16 x 24 inches.
 Stitching: There are various

-stitches that sailors used many of which came from sail making, but others learned the art of embroidery so they combined
+stitches that sailors used, many of which came from sail making, but others learned the art of embroidery, so they combined

 complex stitches for detailing.
 This adds value.
-Long stitches take less time, and therefore closely spaced stitches add to
+Long stitches take less time; therefore, closely spaced stitches add value.
+If nothing else, remember CONDITION, COMPOSITION, and COMPLEXITY enhance the value

 HISTORY: British sailors crafting